Building B2B Brands that Inspire Customer Loyalty

 This is particularly problematic given the fact that loyal customers are more likely to refer your business to others.
 Your customers simply aren’t going to spread the word about your business if they don’t feel engaged with your brand.

-Your brand is more than what someone sees on your website, reads on a SERP, or hears from a salesperson.
+Your brand is more than what someone sees on your website, reads on a search engine results page (SERP), or hears from a salesperson.
 Your brand defines what people can expect out of their experience with your company.

 The Harvard Business Review did a great job defining the benefits of a strong brand, some of which are listed below.
 Each of these points can and should be utilized to make a business case for optimizing your brand.